Japanese escort ship Mikura: 1944

-Departed from Davao on July 6, 1944, she escorted the Dama 01 fleet to Manila.
-Arrived in Manila on the 13th.
+Mikura departed from Davao on 6 July 1944, escorting the Dama 01 fleet to Manila.
+They arrived at Manila on the 13th.
 On the 15th, she escorted the Mi 08 fleet and left Manila, but due to a typhoon, the fleet returned to Manila.
-On the 17th, with the spring breeze, Manila was dispatched to reinforce the Tama 21C fleet.
-On the 18th, she would head to the reinforcement of the Hi-69 fleet.
+On the 17th, Mikura was dispatched to reinforce the Tama 21C fleet.
+On the 18th, she would be sent the reinforce the Hi-69 fleet.
 On the same day, the 2nd Maritime Escort Corps was disbanded and the ship was transferred to the 1st Maritime Escort Corps.
-Returned to Manila on the 20th.
-On the 23rd, she escorted the Hi-68 fleet and headed inland from Manila.
-Called at Kaohsiung on the 28th.
-August 3, six consecutive arrivals.
+The escort ship returned to Manila on the 20th.
+On the 23rd, she escorted the Hi-68 fleet and towards Japan from Manila.
+Mikura called at Kaohsiung on the 28th.
+3 August, six consecutive arrivals.

-Rounded to Sasebo on August 4.
-Maintenance will be carried out at the Sasebo Naval Arsenal from the 5th to the 7th.
+Rounded to Sasebo on 4 August.
+Maintenance was carried out at the Sasebo Naval Arsenal from the 5th to the 7th.
 On the 8th, she had a temporary stay in Imari.
-On the 10th, he escorted the Hi-71 fleet and departed from Imari.
+On the 10th, she escorted the Hi-71 fleet and departed from Imari.
 On the 13th, the fleet called at Magong due to bad weather.
 On the 17th, she continued to escort the Hi-71 fleet and departed.
 On the 18th, the fleet suffered damage from a submarine attack and evacuated to San Fernando on the 19th.
 On the 20th, the ship set sail in San Fernando and engaged in anti-submarine sweeping in collaboration with the aircraft.
 Arrived in Manila on the 21st.
 On the 26th, she continued to escort the Hi-71 fleet and departed from Manila.
-Arrival in Singapore on September 1.
+Arrival in Singapore on 1 September.

-On September 6, she escorted the Hi-72 fleet and departed from Singapore.
+On 6 September, she escorted the Hi-72 fleet and departed from Singapore.
 On the 12th, the fleet was attacked by a submarine and two transport ships, as well as the Shikinami and Hirado were sunk.
 The ship rescued the Shikinami crew after the depth charge attacks.
 On the 13th, the fleet once evacuated to Narabayashi, but the ship returned to the distress site for rescue.
 Returned to Narabayashi on the 14th.
 On the 16th, she escorted the first branch of the Hi-72 Fleet (Asaka Maru) and left for Sasebo.
 On the night of the 20th, the ship and the Asaka Maru was damaged by an attack by a US Army Air Corps aircraft while navigating the Taiwan Strait.
 Asaka Maru was escorted by the No. 10 Sea Defense Ship and headed for Magong, but the ship was unable to navigate due to one direct hit and several nearby bullets, and its whereabouts were unknown.
 On the 23rd, the ship was found in the middle of drifting from an airplane, and was escorted by the 18th Kaibokan to Iturup and made a round trip to Magong.
 From the 26th, the Magong Navy Engineering Department docked and carried out restoration and repair.